New Hampshire Corps

-The SCA New Hampshire AmeriCorps Program is a partnership between the Student Conservation Association, The New Hampshire Department of Resources and Economic Development, and the Corporation for National and Community Service.
+The SCA New Hampshire AmeriCorps Program is a partnership between the Student Conservation Association, The New Hampshire Department of Natural and Cultural Resources, and the Corporation for National and Community Service.
 Since 1994, SCA NH AmeriCorps has provided nearly one million hours of service to the lands and people of New Hampshire.
 Each year, 30 full time volunteers contribute more than 50,000 service hours, providing environmental education programming to the state’s residents and visitors, and completing conservation service projects that improve and protect the state’s cultural, recreational, and natural resources.

 The mission of SCA New Hampshire AmeriCorps is to serve the communities and lands of New Hampshire while building the members’ leadership and technical skills in the conservation ﬁeld.
 In the tradition of the Civilian Conservation Corps, SCA NH Corps members perform direct hands-on service while developing their ethic of service and citizenship.
 These highly motivated 18-to-25-year-olds enhance and protect natural areas through environmental education programs, interpretive ranger programs, and conservation stewardship projects across the state.

-Each January the New Hampshire AmeriCorps program welcomes 30 members to Bear Brook State Park who serve in one of three 10-month corps positions:
+Each January the New Hampshire AmeriCorps program welcomes 30 members to Bear Brook State Park who serve in one of two 10-month corps positions:

-Conservation Stewards serve in the Manchester, Allenstown, and Hooksett school districts to provide environmental education to over 1000 students, as well as design and complete service learning projects that engage the local communities we serve.
+Conservation Stewards serve in the Manchester, Allenstown, and Hooksett school districts to provide environmental education to over 1000 students.
 From May through October Conservation Stewards partner with state and national parks, local conservation commissions, and state-wide nonproﬁts to provide conservation stewardship throughout New Hampshire; from the great north woods to the White Mountains and the seacoast.